MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-I-Pipeline-Hazardous-Materials-Safety-Administration-Department-Transportation/part-180-Continuing-Qualification-Maintenance-Packagings/subpart-C-Qualification-Maintenance-Use-Cylinders/section-180.211.md

 ##### § 180.211 Repair, rebuilding and reheat treatment of DOT-4 series specification cylinders. #####

-(a) *General requirements for repair and rebuilding.* Any repair or rebuilding of a DOT 4-series cylinder must be performed by a person holding an approval as specified in § 107.805 of this chapter.
+(a) *General requirements for repair and rebuilding.* Any repair or rebuilding of a DOT-4 series cylinder must be performed by a person holding an approval as specified in § 107.805 of this chapter or by a registered facility in Canada in accordance with the Transport Canada TDG Regulations (IBR, see § 171.7 of this subchapter).
 A person performing a rebuild function is considered a manufacturer subject to the requirements of § 178.2(a)(2) and subpart C of part 178 of this subchapter.
 The person performing a repair, rebuild, or reheat treatment must record the test results as specified in § 180.215.
 Each cylinder that is successfully repaired or rebuilt must be marked in accordance with § 180.213.

 (b) *General repair requirements.* Each repair of a DOT 4-series cylinder must be made in accordance with the following conditions: